netbymatt/ws4kp/README.md

 WeatherStar 4000+ supports background music during forecast playback.
 The music behavior depends on how you deploy the application:

+#### Spotify playlist import

+Enable **Custom Music** in Settings, then paste a public Spotify playlist link into the **Spotify Playlist** field and click **Set**.
+The volume icon will open Spotify's embedded player for that playlist.
+Spotify playback uses Spotify's own player, so the user may need to click play or sign in depending on browser and Spotify account behavior.

+You can also paste a YouTube or YouTube Music video/playlist link into **YouTube URL** and click **Set**.
+YouTube playback uses the YouTube IFrame Player API, so the WeatherStar volume slider controls YouTube volume.

 #### Express server modes (`npm start`, `DIST=1 npm start`, or `Dockerfile.server`)

 When running with Node.js, the server generates a `playlist.json` file by scanning the `./server/music` directory for `.mp3` files.
 If no files are found in `./server/music`, it falls back to scanning `./server/music/default/`.
 The playlist is served dynamically at the `/playlist.json` endpoint.